antonc42/cs406-project/DOC.md

 ns.example.com.
 259200  IN      A       192.168.1.1
   ```

 7. If any changes are made to the zone file, the serial number must be incremented by at least one.
-However, it is recommended to keep with the `YYYYMMDDNN` format that follows the date.
+However, it is recommended to continue using the `YYYYMMDDNN` format that follows the date.
 After the changes to the file are saved, the `rndc` command can be used to reload the zones without restarting the BIND service.
  ```
 rndc reload
  ```